emqx/emqx-docs/en_US/getting-started/getting-started.md

 MQTTX is an elegant cross-platform MQTT 5.0 open source desktop client tool that supports running on macOS, Linux, and Windows.

-MQTTX has many features, provides a concise graphical interface and operation logic, supports MQTT/MQTT over Websocket access and one-way/two-way SSL authentication, and supports Payload format conversion, simulation of test data with a custom script, automatic subscription of $SYS topic, viewing Traffic statistics and so on.
+MQTTX has many features.
+It provides a concise graphical interface with intuitive operational functionality.
+It supports MQTT/MQTT over Websocket access with one-way/two-way SSL authentication, and supports Payload format conversion, simulation of test data with a custom scripts, automatic subscription of $SYS topic, viewing Traffic statistics, and more.

 For download and use, please refer to the [MQTT X website](https://mqttx.app).